nychealth/covid-vaccine-data/people/Readme.md

 * Partially Vaccinated: The number of people who have received only the first dose of a two-dose vaccine series (i.e. Pfizer-BioNtech or Moderna).
 * Fully Vaccinated: The number of people who have received both doses of a two-dose vaccine series (i.e. Pfizer-BioNtech or Moderna), or one dose of a single-dose vaccine (i.e. Johnson & Johnson/Janssen).
 * At least one dose:  The number of people who have received at least one dose of a two-dose vaccine (i.e. Pfizer-BioNtech or Moderna) or a single-dose vaccine (i.e. Johnson & Johnson/Janssen).
-* Additional dose: The number of people who have received at least one additional dose of any FDA-approved COVID-19 vaccine after being fully vaccinated.
+* Additional dose: The number of people who have received one additional dose of any FDA-approved COVID-19 vaccine after being fully vaccinated.
 This includes booster doses, as well as third doses available for fully vaccinated people who have a weakened immune system.
 The timeframe between primary series and additional/booster dose is not considered.
-Further, second boosters are not yet included in the data.
+Second booster doses are not yet included in the data.

 The number of people who received at least one dose includes people who are both partially and fully vaccinated; percentages and counts should not be summed.